 “The Danish model” is the name for the special way that the Danish labor market functions compared to other western countries.
 It is based on employers and unions negotiating collective agreements that set wages and working conditions with no interference from the government.
 More on this in the article “Working week in Denmark”.
 The Working Week in Denmark and Facts You Need to Know

-An important part of the model is the so-called “Flexicurity” characteristics that combine flexibility for employers with security for workers.
-Flexibility refers to employers’ right to hire and dismiss workers with relatively low cost whereas the Security part consists of relatively generous unemployment benefits for workers who lose their job.
-Thereby the labor market can function quite smoothly and workers can seek and shift to more favorable jobs without feering the financial consequences of unemployment too much.
-If you pay the tax-exempted and cheap unemployment insurance you are entitled by law to two years of benefits, which amounts to 20.359 DKK or 3,000 USD per month before tax.
+Thereby, the labor market can function quite smoothly, and workers can seek and shift to more favorable jobs without fearing the financial consequences of unemployment too much.
+If you pay the tax-exempt and cheap unemployment insurance you are entitled by law to two years of benefits, which amounts to 20,359 DKK or 3,000 USD per month before tax.

 Trust is generally high and corruption is very low